Purpose of the document

 Merchant Extranet: Sips Office Extranet

-You can manage your transactions or trigger a payment.
-The latter function is especially useful if you take orders over the phone or receive order slips.
+You can do some cash management or trigger a payment.
+The latter function is especially useful if you take orders over the phone or receive purchase orders.

 Comparison between Sips Paypage and Sips Office

 |Criterion||Sips Paypage interface||Sips Office interface|

 |Functional scope||Transaction creation only.||Transaction creation and cash management.
 Please note you can use Sips Paypage for payment and Sips Office for cash management.|

 Benefits from PCI certification because the payment process is outsourced to the WL Sips servers.

 You do not have to know the customer's PAN.